The Corrimal Coke Works is an 18 hectare former industrial property directly adjacent to Corrimal Train Station.

 The proposal includes approximately 750 dwellings comprising a mix of apartments and townhouses as well as seniors housing/aged care and affordable housing.
 This will be supported by a small neighbourhood retail precinct at the train station.
 Nearly 50% of the site will become green open space.

-The master plan proposes a range of buildings heights from two-storeys up to six-storeys, with the taller buildings located closer to the central parts of the site so they are less visible from surrounding areas.
+The master plan proposes a range of buildings heights from two-storeys up to four-storeys, with the taller buildings located closer to the central parts of the site so they are less visible from surrounding areas.
 The existing heritage brick chimney will remain the tallest structure on the property.
 The master plan is designed to preserve key view corridors through the site, particularly to the escarpment, and the arrangement of buildings also serves to minimise visual impacts from surrounding areas.

 A key element of community feedback has been to avoid bland and monotonous buildings.
 This will be achieved through different character precincts to provide variety in the look and feel of the development, celebrating the site’s industrial heritage, natural features and location between the beach and escarpment.